chrisstonedev/connect-four/README.md

 # ConnectFour

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+This is a test Connect Four game with an AI opponent to play against.

 ## Development server